Job Search

 So I wondered, what’s the BEST career advice YOU ever got?
 Please share!

-14 Responses to “What’s The Best Career Advice EVER?”
+14 thoughts on “What’s The Best Career Advice EVER?”

 Since then, that employer has had tremendous turnover and my colleagues have jumped like rats leaving a sinking ship.
 I am in a better job, making more money with better benefits and our first kid on the way.